Koumbaya/wumpus/README.md

    - You might also find clues about your environment...

 **Notes**: Small difference with the original game :
-It would only move 1 cave, which was kind of easier (to relocate) but less forgetfull (it would have a 1/3 chance of eating you unless you backtracked 1 room).
+A startled Wumpus would only move 1 cave, which was kind of easier (to relocate) but less forgetful (it would have a 1/3 chance of eating you unless you backtracked 1 room).
 Possible paths for the arrow weren't displayed, maybe because of computing requirements/space.

 Pen & paper are recommended to take notes or draw the map !